dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 ### Self-installation of software

 Many software you can install by yourself.
-To do that, go to the windows menu and search for "Software center".
+To do that, go to the Windows menu and search for "Software center".
 In "Software Center" search for the software you want to install.
 If you find the software you want to install, just click the "Install" button and follow any instructions